Attractions Around Hacienda Corona de Guevavi

 When Hunger Strikes

-Depending upon your location when hunger strikes there are many, many excellent choices: Amado – Try the historic Cow Palace, the Longhorn, Cristofer’s Deli or the Amado Grill.
+Depending upon your location when hunger strikes there are many, many excellent choices: Amado – Try the historic Cow Palace, Cristofer’s Deli or Firefly in the Amado Territory.
 Tubac – Try The Stables or Dos Silos at the Tubac Golf Resort or Melio’s Ristorante, Shelby’s or Elvira’s in the town of Tubac.
-Carmen/Tumacacori – Try Wisdom’s Café or Tumacacori Mission Restaurant for food, Abe's Tumacacori Bar for drinks.
-Rio Rico – Try the Esplendor Resort dining room or bar.
-For delicious Mexican fish dishes try Las Bocanitas.
-You can also get fabulous pizza at the new Nonna Vivi.
-Nogales, AZ – For dinner try Mr. C’s, Las Vigas, Samurai or Bella Mia.
+Carmen/Tumacacori – Try Wisdom’s Café or Abe's Tumacacori Bar for drinks.
+Rio Rico – For delicious Mexican fish dishes try Las Bocanitas.
+You can also get fabulous pizza at the new Pizza y Vino.
+Nogales, AZ – For dinner try Mr. C’s, Las Vigas, Oki Roki, Tacos y Tarros for ribs and burgers or Tito's Pizza & Wings for a great patio and service.
 Nogales, Sonora, Mexico – An excellent choice is La Roca on Calle Elias of try the newly redecorated bar at the Fray Marcos Hotel.
 Patagonia – Try the Velvet Elvis (one of the Governor’s Arizona Treasures) or the Gathering Grounds, the Home Plate or the Wagon Wheel.
 Sonoita – Try the Café Sonoita, the Steak Out, the Grasslands Café and the new and delicious Canela.